 The Springs Overlook in the town center area has a quaint outdoor venue that often has live music.
 This is especially appealing at night with the lights dimmed.
 One of my husband’s personal favorites.

 There is so much nightlife and entertainment at Disney Springs that I could write a completely separate article about that.
 The live acts scattered throughout Disney Springs are constantly changing and there is always something new going on.
+This is one of my favorite things about Disney Springs, no matter where you are in Springs in the evening there will be bands playing live music!
 For a full Disney Springs entertainment schedule check out wdwent.com.

 Disney Springs Map